tari-project/rfcs/src/RFC-0120_Consensus.md

 ### FTL
 [FTL]: #ftl "Future Time Limit"

 The Future Time Limit.
 This is how far into the future a time is accepted as a valid time.
-Any time that is more than the FTL is rejected until such a time that it is not less than the FTL.
+Any time that is more than the FTL is rejected until such a time that it is not more than the FTL.
 The FTL is calculated as (T*N)/20 with T and N defined as:
 T: Target time - This is the ideal time that should pass between blocks that have been mined.
 N: Block window - This is the number of blocks used when calculating difficulty adjustments.